a2stuff/a2d/res/notes/testplan.md

 * File > Get Info a file.
 * File > Get Info a volume.

+* Open a window.
+Position two icons so one overlaps another.
+Select both.
+Drag both to a new location.
+Verify that the icons are repainted in the new location, and erased from the old location.
+* Open a window.
+Position two icons so one overlaps another.
+Select only one icon.
+Drag it to a new location.
+Verify that the the both icons repaint correctly.

 * Position a volume icon in the middle of the DeskTop.
 Incrementally move a window so that it obscures all 8 positions around it (top, top right, right, etc).
 Ensure the icon repaints fully, and no part of the window is over-drawn.

 * Launch DeskTop, File > Quit, run BASIC.SYSTEM.
 Ensure /RAM exists.